agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `reset`

-Resets our State Value to its initial Value, so the value that was first assigned to our State.
+Resets our State Value to its initial Value.
+If you are wondering what the initial Value is, it is the Value which was firstly assigned to our State.
 ```ts {4}
 const MY_STATE = App.createState("hi"); // State Value is 'hi'
 MY_STATE.set("bye"); // State Value is 'bye'